 You can also create a shortcut directly onto your desktop using which you can instantly access the Computer Management Console.
 Perform the following steps to create a shortcut:

-- In the Create Shortcut window, type in the following in the text field and click Next.
+Type in the following in the text field and click Next:

 You will now see a new shortcut on your desktop using which you can access the Computer Management Console quickly.

 These are all the methods you can use to open this useful console in Windows.